Kyle Isbel Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the seventh-ranked team ERA among all MLB pitching staffs (3.87).
+- The Guardians' 3.84 team ERA ranks sixth across all MLB pitching staffs.

-- The righty's most recent appearance was on Saturday against the Chicago Cubs, when he went 5 2/3 scoreless innings while allowing three hits.
+- His most recent time out came on Sunday against the Chicago Cubs, when the righty went six innings, surrendering one earned run while giving up three hits.

-- The 24-year-old has put up an ERA of 3.46, with 9.3 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .239 batting average against him.
+- In eight games this season, the 28-year-old has amassed an ERA of 2.96, with 6.9 strikeouts per nine innings.
+Opponents are hitting .224 against him.

 © 2023 Data Skrive.
 All rights reserved.